 Personal Safety Devices and Safeguards: Any articles of personal protection as required shall be provided by the District at no cost to the employee.

-CSEA Responsibilities: CSEA recognizes the obligations of members of the bargaining unit to use the equipment and supplies provided and to follow the instructions issued for their use.
+CSEA Responsibilities: CSEA recognizes the obligations of employees to use the equipment and supplies provided and to follow the instructions issued for their use.